Dancing in three square feet in Hyde Park

 After the first dance, I came up with the idea of heading downstairs and round to ground level behind the bandstand, where we could still hear the speakers well, and that was more relaxed.

-That resulted in some unplanned time out, but we ran into Ray from Queer Tango and had an enjoyable chat with him and Simone, a woman I’d met on one of the anti-Brexit marches.
+I ran into Ray from Queer Tango and had an enjoyable chat with him and Simone, a woman I’d met on one of the anti-Brexit marches.
 (Not randomly: we were both part of a London tango contingent.)
 I told Ray how much I’d enjoyed the workshop and loved the relaxed atmosphere, and plan to attend their Monday night practicas once I complete the current Tango Space cycle.

 My conclusion was that it would have been a very boring dance with a follower of my own level in such a crowded space, so I’m not sure I’d go to another unless I could get there very early.
 However, it was a special atmosphere, dancing in the open air, with tourists variously bemused or enchanted, so I’m very glad to have had the experience.
 Perhaps I’ll revisit another year when I have rather more skills to deploy in tiny spaces!